-When I went into a shed I don’t use regularly last week I was surprised at just how many insects, birds, and animals I could see in there.
-It got me wondering what else was living in there that I couldn’t see.
+When I went into a shed I didn’t regularly use last week, I was surprised at how many insects, birds, and animals I could see there.
+I wondered what else was living there that I couldn’t see.

 Sheds can be home to butterflies, bees, wasps, woodlouse, birds, spiders, and small rodents such as bats or mice.

-If you want to find out what might be living in your shed then please read on.
+Please read on if you want to find out what might be living in your shed.

-Although many people think of wildlife in their sheds as pests (which they can be), there are many wonderful types of animals that you may see in, around, or under your shed.
+Although many people think of wildlife in their sheds as pests (which they can be), you may see many beautiful animals in, around, or under your shed.

 How much wildlife you find in your shed will depend on how old it is and what material it is made from.
-Wood is probably the best material for wildlife but the type of wood preservative used can also have an impact on what wildlife you may find.
+Wood is probably the best outdoor material, but the type of wood preservative used can also impact what nature you may find.

-Although you may not think the colder, winter months would allow you to see butterflies, sheds are a great place to spot them.
-Butterflies that are hibernating through winter will often open and close their wings and you may be able to hear them rustle as they do.
+Although you may not think the colder winter months would allow you to see butterflies, sheds are a great place to spot them.
+Butterflies hibernating through winter will often open and close their wings, and you may hear them rustle as they do.

 Butterflies that sleep throughout winter find sheds ideal as their folded wings are camouflaged until the warmer months when they start to fly around.
-During spring, butterflies may be seen on the inside of sheds trying to get out through the windows.
+Butterflies may be seen inside sheds trying to get out through the windows during spring.

 Mice can often be found in sheds in winter once the temperatures start dropping.
-A tell-tale sign of mice in your shed is that you will start to notice small nibble marks in papers and cardboard.
+A tell-tale sign of mice in your shed is that you will begin to notice minor nibble marks on papers and cardboard.
 They use these materials to help build their nest.
-If there is food in the shed then you may find small tooth marks where the mice have been gnawing away.
+If food is in the shed, you may find minor tooth marks where the mice have been gnawing away.

-Although many people do not like mice they are of no real concern.
-Care should be taken not to handle mice or their faeces but they don’t cause a lot of damage and don’t particularly smell.
+Although many people do not like mice, they are of no genuine concern.
+Care should be taken not to handle mice or their feces, but they don’t cause much damage and don’t particularly smell.

 Bats can sometimes be found in sheds as the male pipistrelle likes to live alone.
-Bats can fit through small gaps in sheds to get in where they like to sleep throughout the day.
+Bats can fit through small gaps in sheds to get where they want to sleep throughout the day.

 Bats will conserve their energy and enter a state of torpor.
-Although they may appear dead and are cold they may just be in torpor.
-Bats are relatively harmless although they should not be handled.
+Although they may appear dead and are cold, they may be in torpor.
+Bats are relatively harmless, although they should not be handled.

-One of the first things I know I am going to see in a shed is a collection of spiderwebs.
-Not because I don’t clean it but lots of spiders can live in a shed.
+One of the first things I know I will see in a shed is a collection of spiderwebs.
+Not because I don’t clean it, but lots of spiders can live in a hut.

-Spiders are normally nocturnal so you may not see them during the day unless you disturb them whilst moving boxes, tools, or containers.
-Visiting your shed at night is a completely different experience and you may be surprised at how many spiders you can see in your shed.
+Spiders are generally nocturnal, so you may not see them during the day unless you disturb them while moving boxes, tools, or containers.
+Visiting your shed at night is an entirely different experience, and you may be surprised at how many spiders you can see in your shed.

-With over 20 species of spiders supported in most gardens you are sure to see many spiders in your shed.
+With over 20 species of spiders supported in most gardens, you will surely see many spiders in your shed.

-Small birds may also be able to get through the knots that have fallen out of the wooden panels.
-These also allow birds to get through the external panels and in between these and the internal wood and some birds love nesting in this area.
+Small birds may also get through the knots falling out of the wooden panels.
+These also allow birds to get through the external panels and the internal wood; some birds love nesting in this area.

-If you do find birds have got in through an open door and they are nesting in your shed then try to leave the door open as much as you can.
+If you find birds have got in through an open door and nested in your shed, try to leave the door empty as much as possible.
 Just propping the door open will allow them to get in and out without being injured.

 What size the shed is can affect which species your shed may attract.
 Robins often make their nests in sheds, and you may find that they use different materials from inside your shed to make their nests.
 Swallows can also be found in larger sheds where they construct their nests from mud.